webeproject/Coloraiz.css/README.md

 - Gray (includes White & Black)

 <h2>Why Colorize?</h2>
-What Coloraiz wants to do is semplify the color selection, so we added 13 shades for every colors.
+What <strong><a href="https://github.com/Rawnly/Coloraiz.css.git">Coloraiz</a></strong> wants to do is semplify the color selection, so we added 13 shades for every colors.
 Shades are structured with numbers, ranging from 1 to 13 (from lighter to darker)

 Here the list with sample classes:
 ```html